-The spanish capital is no exception.
-However a few tremendous competitors surround her, to which sadly most of the time loses, because Madrid has no sea!
+The Spanish capital is no exception.
+However, a few tremendous competitors surround her, against which she most of the time loses, because Madrid has no sea!
 If it did…there would be no rival for this lively multicultural haven.
-The best brands want to have locations here, the best restaurants want to open a local here, even the street food movement hast planted roots in the epicenter center of Spain.
+The best brands want to have locations here, the best restaurants want to open a local here, even the street food movement has planted roots in the epicentre of Spain.

 Madrid, (one of) the city(es) that never sleeps.
-Fifth busiest airport in Europe, third most populated city in Europe (just after London and Berlin), home to world-wide famous museums and galleries, birth place of Cervantes (Alcalá de Henares), Lope de Vega, Tirso de Molina, Quevedo, or Agata Ruis de la Prada!
+Fifth busiest airport in Europe, third most populated city in Europe (just after London and Berlin), home to worldwide famous museums and galleries, the birthplace of Cervantes (Alcalá de Henares), Lope de Vega, Tirso de Molina, Quevedo, or Agata Ruiz de la Prada!
 Inspiration to many, love for others, life for most, and this guy…

 Hooked yet?
 Well then let’s get down to business.
 Time for a few useful tips on where to stay and how to move around Madrid for your next trip down to the city where the 80s Movida goot its name.

-The easiest way to get to Madrid is by plane to Adolfo Suarez Madrid-Barajas Airport (that busy airport that I mentioned above) with pretty much any airline, but if you are on a budget, Easyjet and Ryanair are your safest bet for a memorable time in Madird.
+The easiest way to get to Madrid is by plane to the Adolfo Suarez Madrid-Barajas Airport (that busy airport that I mentioned above) with pretty much any airline, but if you are on a budget, Easyjet and Ryanair are your safest bet for a memorable time in Madrid.